msinaj24/LED-House/README.md

 This project focuses on the **analysis and design** of the system, including requirements specification, stakeholder identification, use case modelling, and system architecture.
 The goal is not to develop a fully functional application, but to design a structured solution that supports the shop's daily operations.

-The system supports product management, customer orders, and online payments through a bank-provided POS system — reflecting common practices in **Albania**.
+The system supports product management, customer orders, and multiple payment methods, combining international and local payment practices — reflecting common practices in **Albania**.

 ---